Best Organic Soap Base: Our Complete Guide to Using Melt-and-Pour Soaps | Soap.Club

 The first thing you'll need to do is choose a body soap base.
 Many different kinds of natural soap mixes are available on the market, but the two most common are clear glycerin and white opaque.

-Clear glycerin is ideal for projects where you want the soap to be translucent, while white opaque is better for designs that don't require transparency.
+Clear glycerin is ideal for projects where you want the soap to be natural translucent soap bars, while white opaque is better for designs that don't require transparency.

 Glycerin Soap Base